 Guess Liability Waiver posted on site and available to have guest(s) sign: Waiver.

-Employee acknowledgements, notifications, safety, and sign in sheets.
+Employee acknowledgements, policies, notifications, and safety sheets.

 The signs we use around the property are provided below in pptx and pdf.
 Like many, we looked online for metal or plastic signs and found then to be costly.
 So, we went with making our own and laminating them.
 The cost of a hot laminator and sheet stock was cheaper than buying three signs.
 Now that we decided to print our own signs, we found official signs (PDFs) from the CDC and other public health web sites were created by a great graphic artist; beautiful but, completely lacking in common, cost, sense (ink is expensive).
 So, we retooled many of the signs/posters to save ink (white background).

 Once printed we cut them to size, laminated (5mm), and post where needed.Signage (MS pptx) and as PDF.